robboyett/project-brain-template/README.md

 Open Cursor (or any AI tool that can read files) and ask:

 - "What do we know about Sarah's concerns?"
-- "Summarize the decisions we've made so far"
+- "Summarise the decisions we've made so far"
 - "What are the main risks we've identified?"
 - "What did we learn in the last round of interviews?"